Prologue: My Beliefs Before Discovering the Truth About My Toddlerhood

-I am about to uncover something truly horrific about my toddlerhood.
-The circumstances that led to this discovery are somewhat complex but incredible.
-All of it is true.
+I am about to uncover something horrific.
+The circumstances that led to this discovery are complex and true.
 This condensed version is told in 10 parts following this prologue.
 However, the full story can be found within my book, Mirror Image Shattered.

 This is what I thought I knew about myself until the age of 51.